 PRP is part of your blood that contains special proteins that support cell growth.
 PRP is created by doing a draw of your own blood and spinning it down in a centrifuge to isolate the plasma from the blood and concentrate it to isolate the PRP.
 The PRP is then injected into the area of injury in the body, promoting healing and the growth of new healthy cells.
 For the foot and ankle, it is primarily used to treat:

-Stem cell therapy is recognized by the medical community as a major breakthrough in natural healing.
+Amniotic fluid therapy is recognized by the medical community as a major breakthrough in natural healing.
 When injected into an area that needs healing, your body’s natural response to a stem cell injection is to accelerate the process and repair the damage.
-Stem cell therapy is a non-surgical procedure involving the extraction and injection of your own naturally occurring stem cells.
+Amniotic fluid therapy is a non-surgical procedure involving the extraction and injection of your own naturally occurring stem cells.
 The procedure can be done in clinic or a surgery center.

-Stem cell therapy is primarily used to treat soft tissue injuries involving tendons and ligaments, arthritis, muscle strains and some nerve issues.
-In foot and ankle, we primarily use stem cell therapy for:
+Amniotic fluid therapy is primarily used to treat soft tissue injuries involving tendons and ligaments, arthritis, muscle strains and some nerve issues.
+In foot and ankle, we primarily use amniotic fluid therapy for:

 Extracorporeal Shock Wave Therapy, or ESWT, utilizes acoustic pressure waves to activate and stimulate the body’s own healing processes.
 These shock waves are generated via unfocused low-intensity electro-hydraulic or focused piezoelectric sources.
 When used in combination with other therapies, shockwave can help improve blood supply and recruit stem cells in the body for healing and reducing pain.